python-telegram-bot/python-telegram-bot/README.rst

 Optional Dependencies
 ---------------------

-PTB can be installed with optional dependencies:
+python-telegram-bot can be installed with optional dependencies:

 * ``pip install python-telegram-bot[passport]`` installs the `cryptography <https://cryptography.io>`_ library.
 Use this, if you want to use Telegram Passport related functionality.
 * ``pip install python-telegram-bot[ujson]`` installs the `ujson <https://pypi.org/project/ujson/>`_ library.
 It will then be used for JSON de- & encoding, which can bring speed up compared to the standard `json <https://docs.python.org/3/library/json.html>`_ library.